 And the cup face design is by no means breakthrough.
 Check out this GolfWRX article from 2007 to prove the point.

-Alright, so do we throw the Cleveland Launcher HB driver out and say it’s washed up?
+So do we throw the Cleveland Launcher HB driver out and say it’s washed up?

 This driver has a positive reputation for being long and forgiving.
 And that’s with all the ‘Ultimate Fine Tuning’ drivers available.
 Cleveland obviously showed how old tech can get big results with this driver.
 Which leads to us discussing performance…